christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

   .to("http://myendpoint/messages")
 {% endhighlight %}

-We always run the Camel K integration source within the target infrastructure including messaging transports, databases and other services.
-It is only natural to also move the verifying tests into this very same infrastructure in order to run the tests as part of the Kubernetes cluster.
+While we develop this integration we always run the Camel K integration source within the target infrastructure including its messaging transports, databases and other services.
+It is only natural to also move the verifying tests into this very same infrastructure.

 This way the tests can make use of all Kubernetes services including access to internal services, too.
-Also the tests are able to simulate 3rd party services or other microservices that are part of the message processing logic in the Camel K route.
+Also the tests are able to simulate 3rd party services
+(like the `http://myendpoint/messages` endpoint in the sample above) or other microservices that are part of the message processing logic in system under test.

 In additional to all of that the BDD tests describe the given context, the events to occur and the expected outcome all in one single feature file.
-This declarative approach of testing fits best into the concept of operators and custom resources on Kubernetes that is being used in so many Cloud-Native services these days.
+This declarative testing approach is a perfect match to the concept of operators and custom resources on Kubernetes that is being used in so many Cloud-Native services these days.

 ## How does it work?

 YAKS provides a Kubernetes operator and a set of CRDs (custom resources) that we need to install in the cluster.
-The best way to install YAKS is to use the _yaks_ CLI tools that you can download on the YAKS [github release pages](https://github.com/citrusframework/yaks/releases).
+The best way to install YAKS is to use the _yaks_ CLI tools that you can download on the [github release pages](https://github.com/citrusframework/yaks/releases).

 Simply run:
 ```